hannes-dahlberg/laravel-vue/readme.md

 # Introduction
 Laravel-vue is my own take on using Laravel as a back-end API and VueJS as a front-end single page application.

-The Laravel framework serves as a great API with eloquent and routing properties.
+The Laravel framework serves as a great API with eloquent and routing properties while VueJS is a great choice for front end driven development.

 # Installation

 ## Install packages
-Start by running `composer install` and then `npm install` to get all dependencies installed
+Start by running `composer install` and then `npm install`.

 ## Laravel Homestead with Vagrant
-If you haven't already installed Vagrant with Virtualbox do this.
+If you haven't already installed Vagrant with VirtualBox do this.
 Watch out for newest version of either since they have tend to break Laravel homestead in the past.
+I've been running this with Vagrant V 1.9.2 and VirtualBox 5.1.14

 Well installed run: (unix)`php vendor/bin/homestead make` (win)`vendor\\bin\\homestead make` to install project configs to use with Vagrant.